MatveiT/GraphFromOSM/README.md

 ## Introduction

-Here is a minimalistic JavaScript module that can dynamically generate a script to perform OSM queries (to https://overpass-api.de/api/interpreter) and download relevant data about the routing-network.
+Here is a minimalistic (npm) JavaScript module that can dynamically generate a script to perform OSM queries (to https://overpass-api.de/api/interpreter) and download data about the routing-network.
 Then it transforms it to a **Graph-structured** data in [geoJSON](https://en.wikipedia.org/wiki/GeoJSON) format.
 It is possible to **specify the geographical region** and the **type of roads** to download.

 - What is a geoJSON format?
   It is a common JSON based format to represent geographical data with large ecosystem of libraries and softwares able to work with it.
 It can be easily visualized for example on [geojson.io](https://geojson.io/) or on softwares such as [Q-GIS](https://qgis.org/fr/site/).